omar-polo/gmid/README.md

-On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges and has `unveil(2)`ed only the directories that it serves.
-Furthermore, the executor process has `stdio sendfd proc exec` as pledges.
+On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges and has `unveil(2)`ed only the directories that it serves; the executor has `stdio sendfd proc exec` as pledges.

-On FreeBSD, the listener process is sandboxed with `capsicum(4)`.
+On FreeBSD, the executor process is sandboxed with `capsicum(4)`.

-On linux, a seccomp filter is installed for the listener process.
+On Linux, a `seccomp(2)` filter is installed to filter the syscalls allowed, see [sandbox.c](sandbox.c) for more information on the BPF program.

+In any case, you are invited to run gmid inside some sort of container/jail.